History of the Jews in Serbia

 The history of the Jews in Serbia is some two thousand years old.
 The Jews first arrived in the region during Roman times.
 The Jewish communities of the Balkans remained small until the late 15th century, when Jews fleeing the Spanish and Portuguese Inquisitions found refuge in the Ottoman-ruled areas, including Serbia.

-The community flourished and reached a peak of 33,000 before World War II (of which almost 90% were living in Belgrade and Vojvodina).
-About two-thirds of Serbian Jews were murdered in The Holocaust, having been particularly targeted as Hitler sought to punish both ethnic Serbs and Jews for German defeat in World War I. After the war, a great part of the remaining Jewish Serbian population emigrated, chiefly into Israel.
-In the 2011 census only 787 people declared themselves as Jewish.
-Today, the Belgrade Synagogue and the Subotica Synagogue, once the fourth largest synagogue building in Europe, are the two in-service synagogues, while the Novi Sad Synagogue has been converted into a cultural art space.
+The community flourished and reached a peak of 33,000, of whom almost 90% were living in Belgrade and Vojvodina, before World War II.
+About two-thirds of Serbian Jews were murdered in The Holocaust.
+After the war, most of the remaining Jewish Serbian population emigrated, mainly to Israel.
+According to data from the 2022 census, only 709 people declared themselves as Jewish.

 History

-Ancient times
+Antiquity

 Jews first arrived on the territory of present-day Serbia in Roman times, although there is little documentation prior to the 10th century.

 Ottoman rule

 The Jewish communities of the Balkans were boosted in the 15th and 16th centuries by the arrival of Jewish refugees fleeing the Spanish and Portuguese Inquisitions.
 Sultan Bayezid II of the Ottoman Empire welcomed the Jewish refugees into his Empire.
 Jews became involved in trade between the various provinces in the Ottoman Empire, becoming especially important in the salt trade.
-In 1663, the Jewish population of Belgrade was 800.
+In 1663, the Jewish population of Belgrade was around 800.

 While the rest of modern-day Serbia was still ruled by the Ottoman Empire, territory of present-day Vojvodina was part of the Habsburg monarchy.
 In 1782, Emperor Joseph II issued the Edict of Tolerance, giving Jews some measure of religious freedom.
 The Edict attracted Jews to many parts of the Monarchy.
 The Jewish communities of Vojvodina flourished, and by the end of the 19th century the region had nearly 40 Jewish communities.

-Independent Serbia and Habsburg Vojvodina
+Principality of Serbia

-Many Jews were involved in the struggle of Serbs for independence from the Ottoman Empire, by supplying arms to the local Serbs, and the Jewish communities faced brutal reprisal attacks from the Ottoman Turks.
-In 1804, when Karađorđe's forces invaded the fortress of Smederevo from the Ottomans, the Jews were expelled from Šabac and Požarevac.
-The independence struggle lasted until 1830, when Serbia gained its independence.

-After Belgrade was liberated, the Jews fell victim to decades of discriminatory taxes and restrictions on the choice of residence.
+Many Jews were involved in the Serbian Revolution, by supplying arms to the local Serbs, and the Jewish communities faced brutal reprisal attacks from the Ottoman Turks.
+In 1804, when Karađorđe's forces invaded the Ottoman fortress of Smederevo, the Jews were expelled from Šabac and Požarevac.
+After Belgrade was liberated, the Jews fell victim to decades of discriminatory taxation and residential restrictions.
 During the liberation of Belgrade, contrary to the strict orders issued by Serb leader Karađorđe, some of the rebels destroyed Jewish shops and synagogues.
 Some Jews were killed and a part of them was forcibly baptised.
-At the same time in the interior of Serbia rebels expelled Jews from towns and small places.
+Elsewhere in Serbia, Serb rebels expelled Jews from towns and small places.